-- a) At least three sold comparables.
-Make every attempt to locate sold comparables which are equal to the subject in size, features, location etc. If equal sold comparables are not available, make every effort to bracket the subject by finding a superior, approximately equal, and inferior property. - b) Sold comparables must be adjusted (based on changes in market conditions) as of the Close of Escrow, where available, through the BPO submission date if there has been a change in market conditions/prices.
-Provide a comment indicating market condition adjustments were made.

-(Customer specifications override the Guidelines set forth in BPOSG) - c) Provide an adjustment for each amenity difference which impacts price (BPO form permitting).
-Comments are required when the BPO form does not permit adjustments.
-The following list are examples of amenities which should be considered:
+- a.
+At least three sold comparables.
+Make every attempt to locate sold comparables equal to the subject in size, features, location, etc. If equal sold comparables are not available, make every effort to bracket the subject by finding a superior, approximately equal, and inferior property. - b.
+Sold comparables must be adjusted (based on changes in market conditions) as of the Close of Escrow, where available, through the BPO submission date if there has been a change in market conditions/prices.
+Provide a comment indicating you made market condition adjustments.
+(Customer specifications override the Guidelines outlined in BPOSG) - c.
+Provide an adjustment for each amenity difference that impacts the price (BPO form permitting).
+Comments are required when the BPO form does not enable adjustments.
+The following list is examples of amenities that should be considered:

-- Same number of bedrooms
+- The same number of bedrooms

-- Same number of bathrooms
+- The same number of bathrooms

 - General condition

-- Same style of house
+- · Same style of house

-- Quality of construction
+- · Quality of construction

-- Terms of sale/financing
+- · Terms of sale/financing

-- View amenity
+- · View amenity

-- Site amenities (pool, outbuildings, etc.)
+- · Site amenities (pool, outbuildings, etc.)

-- d) A comment is required if the comparable is not the same as the subject:
+- d.
+A comment is required if the comparable is not the same as the subject:

-- i) General condition
+- i.
+General condition

-- ii) Same style of house
+- ii.
+Same style of house

-- iii) Quality of construction
+- iii.
+Quality of construction

-- iv) Terms of sale/financing
+- iv.
+Terms of sale/financing

-- e) If active listing comparables are requested, three active listings (and/or pending when permitted) comparables are to be used.
-Additionally, an adjustment should be considered for sales to list price ratio.
+- e.
+If active listing comparables are requested, three active listings (and/or pending when permitted)

+comparables are to be used.
+Additionally, an adjustment should be considered for Sales-to-List-Price

+ratio.

-- f) If the subject property is in poor or fair condition, provide at least one comparable which is similar in condition to establish the "as is" price.
-Comparables which are in average or good condition can be used to determine a repaired price for the subject.
-Commentary must be provided if this is done.
+- f.
+If the subject property is in poor or fair condition, provide at least one comparable which is similar in condition to establish the "as-is" price.
+Comparables in average or good condition are appropriate to determine a repaired price for the subject provide a comment.

-12) Photo Requirements and Recommendations
+12. Photo Requirements and Recommendations

-Ø See Photo Requirements in the Standards section paragraph 5.
+Ø See Photo Requirements and Recommendations in the BPOSG - Standards

-13) Basement and Below-Grade Floor Area
+13. Basement and Below-Grade Floor Area

 - Ø The following are guidelines.
-Local building codes and conventions should be observed when determining a price. - a) If the house has any areas below the natural grade, this area is considered below grade and is not included in GLA.
+Observe local building codes and conventions when determining a price. - a.
+If the house has any areas below the natural grade, this area is considered below-grade and is not included in GLA.
 Even if the below-grade areas are fully finished, they are not part of the finished floor area and GLA.
 This area should still be noted and valued, but not as part of the GLA.
-If there is no space on the BPO form for below grade area, annotate in the comments section. - b) If the subject has a basement and below grade floor area, comparables should be sought which have similar construction i.e. a basement. - c) See also Guidelines Definitions paragraph 16.e.
-Basement and Below-Grade Floor Area.
+If there is no space on the BPO form for a below-grade area, annotate in the comments section. - b.
+If the subject has a basement and below-grade floor area, comparables should be sought which have similar construction, i.e., a basement. - c.
+See also Guidelines Definitions (paragraph 16.l.i), Basement and Below-Grade Floor Area.

-14) BPO Commentary and Applicability
+14. BPO Commentary and Applicability

-- Ø BPO form comments are very important.
+Ø BPO form comments are vital.
 Comments are the best way to paint a picture for everyone who will see the BPO.
 Additionally, each link in the chain of people who see the BPO report may question or ask the previous link for clarification(s).
-The more descriptive the comments are the fewer questions or clarifications which may be needed.
+The more descriptive the comments are, the fewer questions or clarifications are needed.

-- Ø The use of local terms and conventions may be confusing to anyone who is not from the area.
-Use of generally understood terms is recommended or an explanation of the local term is needed.
-If local conventions, building codes etc. deviate from generally understood conventions, building codes etc., provide commentary explaining the difference.
+- \emptyset The use of local terms and conventions may confuse anyone who is not from the area.
+Use generally understood terms or explain the local term if needed.
+If local conventions, building codes, etc., deviate from generally understood conventions, building codes, etc., provide commentary explaining the difference.

 - Ø Comments should be concise and objective to include local market conditions and trends of the:

 - County

 - City

-- Zip
+- ZIP

 - Subject market area